Thomas Southwell, 2nd Baron Southwell

 Thomas Southwell, 2nd Baron Southwell PC (Ire), FRS (7 January 1698 – 19 November 1766), styled The Honourable from 1717 until 1720, was an Irish peer, politician and freemason.

 Background

 He was the oldest son of Thomas Southwell, 1st Baron Southwell and his wife Lady Meliora Coningsby, eldest daughter of Thomas Coningsby, 1st Earl Coningsby.
 His uncles were William Southwell and Richard Southwell, his younger brother was Henry Southwell.
 In 1743, Southwell became Grand Master of the Grand Lodge of Ireland, a position he held until the following year.

 Career

-In 1717, Southwell entered the Irish House of Commons for Limerick County, the same constituency his father had represented before, and sat for it until 1720, when he succeeded him also as baron.
+In 1717, Southwell entered the Irish House of Commons for County Limerick, the same constituency his father had represented before, and sat for it until 1720, when he succeeded him also as baron.
 In 1726, Southwell was sworn of the Privy Council of Ireland.
 He became a Fellow of the Royal Society in 1735 and was Governor of County Limerick until his resignation in 1762.